matrix-org/matrix-authentication-service/docs/development/architecture.md

 This includes:

+ - `mas-cli`: Command line utility, main entry point
+ - `mas-config`: Configuration parsing and loading
+ - `mas-data-model`: Models of objects that live in the database, regardless of the storage backend
+ - `mas-email`: High-level email sending abstraction
+ - `mas-handlers`: Main HTTP application logic
+ - `mas-iana`: Auto-generated enums from IANA registries
+ - `mas-iana-codegen`: Code generator for the `mas-iana` crate
+ - `mas-jose`: JWT/JWS/JWE/JWK abstraction
+ - `mas-static-files`: Frontend static files (CSS/JS).
+Includes some frontend tooling
+ - `mas-storage`: Interactions with the database
+ - `mas-tasks`: Asynchronous task runner and scheduler
+ - `mas-warp-utils`: Various filters and utilities for the `warp` web framework
  - `oauth2-types`: Useful structures and types to deal with OAuth 2.0/OpenID Connect endpoints.
 This might end up published as a standalone library as it can be useful in other contexts.
- - `mas-config`: Configuration parsing and loading
- - `mas-core`: Main logic, includes templates, database interactions and HTTP routes
- - `mas-cli`: Command line utility, main entry point

 ## Important crates